 We believe that students are invaluable resources who are capable of leading in our schools and the community.

-Student empowerment opportunities are designed to build college, career, and citizen-readiness in all students.
-Newport News Public Schools encourages students to design and lead clubs, projects, and activities which not only provide an opportunity for self-development, but which also promote a positive school culture and discourage harassing behaviors.
+Student voice matters!
+Our goal is to develop students into extraordinary student leaders.
+Student empowerment opportunities are designed to tap into the amazing strengths and talents of all Newport News Public Schools students.
+In NNPS, our students lead important work, including designing and leading clubs, projects, and activities which not only provide an opportunity for self-development and service, but which also promote a positive school culture and discourage harassing behaviors.

 Expect Respect is a bullying and harassment prevention initiative which establishes a school-wide expectation for common respect, teaching what that means, and ensuring that students and staff share in the responsibility of creating positive school environments.
 Student-led Expect Respect teams train teachers and students on the process of addressing disrespect using a common "Stop" word or phrase to alert everyone that inappropriate behavior is occurring.
 Expect Respect is an important strategy in our efforts to promote positive school culture and to discourage harassing behavior.
 The primary goals of Expect Respect are: